 Type or print legibly (Use additional paper and attach any helpful information or sketches if necessary.)

+Employee Name: Employee I.D #:

+Department: Supervisor:

-Employee Name: Employee I.D #: Department: Supervisor: Title of Suggestion: Current practice, procedure, or item being used: Explanation of the Suggestion and its benefits: (Attach additional documentation as necessary).
+Title of Suggestion:

+Current practice, procedure, or item being use d:

+Explanation of the Suggestion and its documentation as necessary). benefits: (Attach additional

 Where and how it can be used:

+1 - 1 41

+If tangible, first year's estimated savin estimate: gs and now you arrived at tne

+ottimato.

+-

+Other benefits to adopting this suggestion า:

+DI FACE DE AD CADEFULLY

+PLEASE READ CAREFULLY

-tangible, first year's estimated savings and how you arrived at t stimate: he ther benefits to adopting this suggestion: LEASE READ CAREFULLY have read the instructions for the County's Cost Savings Incentive Program a understand that my acceptance of any award for the adoption of this suggestivatives any further claims by me to Putnam County.
-Furthermore, I assign that ghts for the use of this suggestion to the County. on o the best of my knowledge and belief, this suggestion is original to me, has reen previously submitted by me or any other individual to the County, and hot been the subject of patent application, copyright, or other similar application as Suggester's Signature Date
+I have read the instructions for the County's Cost Savings Incentive Program and I understand that my acceptance of any award for the adoption of this suggestion waives any further claims by me to Putnam County.
+Furthermore, I assign all rights for the use of this suggestion to the County.

+To the best of my knowledge and belief, this suggestion is original to me, has not been previously submitted by me or any other individual to the County, and has not been the subject of patent application, copyright, or other similar application.

+Suggester's Signature D a ate